RaffaeleGalliera/Kozel100/README.md

 4. Commercial Proposals Management: for each client, users are able to insert a new opportunity -commercial proposal- which can be linked to consulting services.

-5. Appointment Management: Insert an appointment with a note, a date, every partecipating user and the customer which it refers.
+5. Appointment Management: Insert an appointment with note, date, every partecipating user and the customer which it refers.

 6. Every user has his personal agenda  -made with JavaScript FullCalendar plugin https://fullcalendar.io/ -